skull image of temporal bone rotating

 🦴 Learn the Skull Bones

-Location: Anterior and superior portion of the skull.
+Location: Anterior and superior portion of the cranium.
 A single bone that forms the forehead.

 Description: